alecokas/alecokas.github.io/_posts/2020-07-30-machine-learning-in-julia.markdown

 end
 {% endhighlight %}

 Similarly, the PyTorch implementation requires a more granular treatment of the training loop.
-In `train_epoch(..)` the average loss over the full epoch is accumulated an returned.
+In `train_epoch` the average loss over the full epoch is accumulated and returned.
 For each batch, gradients are obtained by calling `backwards()` on the loss object returned from the cross entropy loss function.
 The model parameters are then updated using `optimiser.step()` and gradients are reset to zero using `optimiser.zero_grad()`.
-Overall the Flux and PyTorch custom training loops have a very similar feel with the key differences being that in PyTorch we must manually reset the gradients to zero and in Flux each layer with trainable parameters needs to be explicitly provided to the pullback function.
+Overall the Flux and PyTorch custom training loops have a very similar feel with the key difference being that in PyTorch the gradients are required to be reset to zero manually, while in Flux each layer with trainable parameters needs to be explicitly provided to the pullback function.

 {% highlight python %}
 def train_epoch(model, train_loader, optimiser):